perladvent/perldotcom/content/article/downloading-and-installing-perl-in-2021.md

 If you're reading this article, you're likely looking for a simple way to download and install the Perl programming language.
-Or you already have Perl installed as part of your operating system, but it's an older version and you'd like to use the latest and greatest features.
+Or you already have Perl installed as part of your operating system, but it's older than the currently-supported versions (5.32.1 or 5.30.3) and you'd like to use the latest and greatest features.
 [The options](https://www.perl.org/get.html) may seem daunting, especially if you're new to computers or programming.
 We'll take things step by step here,